map for countries that no longer exist

 If you were born in the 1990s, you probably aren’t as familiar with the Soviet Union as those born in previous generations—unless you watch a lot of movies.
 The Union of Soviet Socialist Republics lasted from 1922 to 1991, and its collapse brought us 15 new countries.
 The fall of the Soviet Union also marked the collapse of communist rule, ending its iron grip on Eastern and Central Europe.
 Enter new ideas, modernize, and open up to the world.
 Hello, 15 new countries.

-countries that no longer exist
+USSR tapestry flag one of the countries that no longer exist

 USSR of the countries that no longer exist